 · How can I join the UCSD Cycling Team?

-There will be an informational meeting once fall quarter starts in October.
-Check back later for the specific date.
+There will be an informational meeting at the beginning of fall quarter in October.
+The meeting will be on Tuesday, October 6th at 7pm in the Dugout room at RIMAC.
 You will meet the officers, receive information about paying dues, and sign up for email groups at the meeting.

 · Are there tryouts to get on the team?
 Is Cycling NCAA?